Sexually Transmitted Diseases (STDs) - General Overview

 Doctor & medicine-based advice linked to each cause

-Bacterial STDs like chlamydia (azithromycin or doxycycline), gonorrhea (ceftriaxone injection), and syphilis (penicillin G) are treated with specific antibiotics.
-Completing the full course is essential to prevent resistance and reinfection.
+Bacterial STDs like chlamydia, gonorrhea, and syphilis are treated with specific antibiotics such as azithromycin, ceftriaxone, or penicillin.
+Completing the full course is essential to prevent resistance and ensure cure.

 Herpes is managed with valacyclovir or acyclovir to reduce outbreaks and transmission.
-HIV is treated with antiretroviral therapy (ART), which can suppress viral load to undetectable levels and prevent transmission.
+HIV is treated with antiretroviral therapy (ART) which suppresses viral load and allows near-normal life expectancy.

 Top 5 Alternative Home Remedies for Sexually Transmitted Diseases (STDs) - General Overview